toeverything/blocksuite/packages/docs/guide/selection.md

 >
 > World

-In the default `DocEditor`, it will be modeled as following block tree nodes:
+In the default `PageEditor`, it will be modeled as following block tree nodes:

 ```
-Page Block
+Root Block
   Note Block
     Paragraph Block 1
     Paragraph Block 2